andrewmcdan/Survival-Guide/book/part-04-shelter-fire-and-thermal-management/01-site-selection-and-microclimates.md

 ⚠️ Caution: Lightning risk grows on exposed ridges and near tall isolated trees.
 Follow 30/30 guidance (see Risk Assessment) and move off high ground when storms approach.

+📝 Note: 30/30 Rule — If the time between a lightning flash and the thunder is under 30 seconds, you are close enough to be struck.
+Get to a safe building or a fully enclosed metal vehicle immediately and wait at least 30 minutes after the last thunder before resuming exposed activities (NOAA Lightning Safety: https://www.weather.gov/safety/lightning-outdoors).

 ## Radiant Hazards
 Manage heat gain/loss from nearby surfaces.